Elusive phase transition in the replica limit of monitored systems: Replica path integral

-We consider the Heisenberg model with disordered Brownian coupling as introduced in the main text.
-In this section and in the following, we consider a generic value $s$ of the spin for each individual degree of freedom, and eventually we will set $s = 1/2$.
-We want now to derive a path-integral representation for $\mathbb{E}[\mathcal{O}[\rho]]$ in \eqref{eq:gaussE}.
-To do so, we exploit the coherent-state path-integral approach.
-Given the vector $\mathbf{s} = s (\sin \theta \cos \phi, \sin \theta \sin \phi, \cos \theta)$, we introduce the spin-coherent state.
+We consider the noisy non-Hermitian evolution generated by $d\hat{H}$ in Eq.~\eqref{eq:hamfull} of the main text.
+In this subsection we derive Eqs.~\eqref{eq:Idefmain} and \eqref{main:mathLn}.
+In this section and in the following, we consider a generic value $s$ of the spin for each individual degree of freedom, as it clarifies the physical origin of some numerical coefficients.
+Eventually, we will set $s = 1/2$.
+We want now to derive a path-integral representation for the expectation of a functional of the density matrix.
+As explained in the main text, using the replica trick it amounts to compute